ppicazo97/Physics-Informed-Machine-Learning-for-Kinetic-Identification-of-Reaction-Mechanisms/README.md

 The repository includes:

-- the code used to generate the synthetic datasets
+- the code used to generate the datasets
 - the code used to train the ML-KIRM models
 - the datasets used in the paper in CSV format
 - a script for reproducing the main figures